zzpDavid2/discord_entities/README.md

 ### 4. Create Entity Configurations

-Place your YAML/JSON files in `entity_definitions/`.
-Remove the example files if you want.
+Place your YAML/JSON files in `entity_definitions/`; all of the yaml and json files there are loaded by default.
+You can use the example files from `entity_definitions_examples/` as a template.
+In particular, the dog is a very good boy!
+(Go ahead and tell him so!)

 ```yaml
 name: "🦍 Tomas*"